EspejoGabriel31/Project-Book-Club/README.md

 ### Unfinished functionality
 * Search bar
 * __Genres__ dropdown in navigation bar with each element link to each genre
-* __Footer__ with links navigate to each component in order to show corresponding information
 * `CRUD` operation (Updating) for post need to be added
 * `Replying to post` needed to be implemented
 * `CRUD` operations for book need to be added